yqiu0444/yqiu0444_TUT5_Major-Project/README.md

    Purpose: Blends two colors to find a color between them.

-**2. Techniques from the Internet:**  Find and use the corresponding technique in the p5.js library.
+**2. Techniques from the Internet:**  Learning by watching videos and applying what I learn.These links are the techniques I've utilized.

+[Sound Visualization: radial graph](https://www.youtube.com/watch?v=h_aTgOl9J5I&list=PLRqwX-V7Uu6aFcVjlDAkkGIixw70s7jpW&index=10
+Links to an external site.)

+[Sound Visualization: Frequency Analysis with FFT](https://www.youtube.com/watch?v=2O3nm0Nvbi4&list=PLRqwX-V7Uu6aFcVjlDAkkGIixw70s7jpW&index=11
+Links to an external site.)

+[Code an Audio Visualizer in p5js](https://www.youtube.com/watch?v=uk96O7N1Yo0 Links to an external site.)

-   With these P5.js functions, I can draw different shapes and sizes of graphics to match the audio features.
+With these functions, I can draw different shapes and sizes of graphics to match the audio features.

+   To watch the animation, please click the button in the upper left corner